elianabuenaventura/uce_analysis_tools_PHY/README.md

 # uce_analysis_tools

+## Phyluce_v2_07Apr2021.sh is a pipeline for uce analysis
 This is an analysis pipeline (based on Phyluce) for analyzing data collected from ultraconserved elements in organismal genomes on the Smithsonian computer cluster Hydra3.

 This is a wrapper shell script for automating the Phyluce pipeline starting from trimming adapter contamination from SE and PE illumina reads with Illumiprocessor to statistical maximum-likelihood analysis with RAxML.
 Predesigned jobs for running the scripts are included in the pipeline.

-## The associated scripts allow for:
+It includes scripts that allow for:
 * sequence quality checks with Illumiprocessor
 * contig assembly with Trinity
 * identification of UCE contigs, parallel alignment generation and alignment trimming with phyluce scripts